Automox Remote Tools with Splashtop – Full User Guide

 Actions Available from the Streamer Status Modal

-From the Splashtop Streamer Status modal, administrators can take action to bring the device into a state where Remote Control can be initiated.
+From the Splashtop Streamer Status modal, administrators can take action to bring the device into a state where Remote Tools can be initiated.

-The modal includes a single Install action, which is used in all cases where the device is not yet ready for Remote Control.
+The modal includes a single Install action, which is used in all cases where the device is not yet ready.
 This includes first-time installs as well as situations where a previous install or registration attempt did not complete successfully.

-When selected, Automox attempts to ensure the device is fully prepared for Remote Control by:
+When selected, Automox attempts to ensure the device is fully prepared by:

 - Installing the Splashtop Streamer if it is not already present on the device